webcomponents/webcomponents.github.io/src/documents/articles/introduction-to-custom-elements.html.md

 ## Custom Element Structure

 Let's see what's going on in a custom element using Chrome DevTools.
-Use "Elements" panel to inspect the `x-component` tag we just created.
-You can see the `x-component` is an instance of a `x-component` prototype which is an instance of the `HTMLElement`.
+Use the "Elements" panel to inspect the `x-component` tag we just created.
+You can see the `x-component` is an instance of a `x-component` prototype which is an instance of the `HTMLElement` prototype.

 ![Custom Element Structure](/img/stories/customelements-inherit.png)

 # Type Extension Custom Element

-You can create a custom element that extends a native HTML element's feature.
+You can create a custom element that extends a native HTML element's features.
-This is called the Type Extension Custom Element and is used with its original tag name with an '`is`' attribute.
+This is called a Type Extension Custom Element.
+To use the element, use the original tag and specify the custom tag name using the '`is`' attribute.

 ```
 <div is="x-component"></div>
 ```

-To define a type extension, add a key of '`extends`' inside of the second argument object with original tag name when calling `document.registerElement()`.
-Also the base prototype object should be created using the extending element's prototype instead of `HTMLElement`'s.
+To define a type extension:

+- Create the base prototype object using the prototype of the extended element,
+instead of HTMLElement.
+- Add an `extends` key in the second argument to `document.registerElement()`,
+specifying the *tag name* of the extended element.

-Following is an example code when extending an `input` element.
+Following is an example code when extending the `input` element:

 ```
 var XComponent = document.registerElement('x-component', {